lupyuen/lupyuen.github.io/src/lorawan3.md

 Instead they store the App Key in the [__Secure Element__](https://encyclopedia.kaspersky.com/glossary/secure-element/) hardware.

-Our LoRaWAN Library supports two kinds of Secure Elements: [Microchip ATECC608A](https://github.com/lupyuen/LoRaMac-node-nuttx/tree/master/src/peripherals/atecc608a-tnglora-se) and [Semtech LR1110](https://github.com/lupyuen/LoRaMac-node-nuttx/tree/master/src/peripherals/lr1110-se)
+Our LoRaWAN Library supports two kinds of Secure Elements: [__Microchip ATECC608A__](https://github.com/lupyuen/LoRaMac-node-nuttx/tree/master/src/peripherals/atecc608a-tnglora-se) and [__Semtech LR1110__](https://github.com/lupyuen/LoRaMac-node-nuttx/tree/master/src/peripherals/lr1110-se)

 _But our NuttX Device doesn't have a Secure Element right?_

 That's why we define the App Key in the [__"Software Secure Element (soft-se)"__](https://github.com/lupyuen/LoRaMac-node-nuttx/tree/master/src/peripherals/soft-se) that simulates a Hardware Secure Element...
 Minus the actual hardware security.

-The App Key will be exposed if somebody dumps the firmware on our NuttX Device, but it's probably OK during development.
+Our App Key will be exposed if somebody dumps the firmware on our NuttX Device.
+But it's probably OK during development.

 # LoRaWAN Frequency

-TODO
+Let's set the LoRaWAN Frequency...

 1. Find the __LoRaWAN Frequency__ for our region...